Dr Andrew Sneddon

 Overview

 Dr Andrew Sneddon is an historian of early modern and modern social and cultural history.
-A graduate of University of St Andrews and Lancaster University, he worked as a curator at the Public Record Office of Northern Ireland and did his post-doctoral work at Queen's University Belfast.
-He joined Ulster University's History team in 2009.
+A graduate of University of St Andrews and Lancaster University, he previously worked as a curator at the Public Record Office of Northern Ireland, did his post-doctoral work at Queen's University, Belfast, and taught at the University of Glasgow.

-He is a member of the AHRC Peer Review College, a previous president of Ulster Society of Irish Historical Studies and currently joint editor of leading journal, Irish Historical Studies
+He is a member of the AHRC Peer Review College and the Royal College of Physicians Library committee.
+A previous president of Ulster Society of Irish Historical Studies he is currently joint editor of Q1 rated journal, Irish Historical Studies.